-The Graduate School of Education and Counseling welcomes applications from prospective students who embrace the school's vision "to learn, to serve, and to lead through deep engagement with the self and the world."
-Program faculty and the graduate admissions committee carefully consider many factors when evaluating candidates: prior academic experience and record, writing ability, references, interpersonal skills, professional experience, and program-specific requirements.
+The Graduate School of Education and Counseling provides a rigorous academic experience that prepares students to be leaders and advocates of socially just and equitable practices in their chosen fields.
+Program faculty and the graduate admissions committee carefully consider many factors when evaluating candidates: prior academic experience and record, communication skills, references, interpersonal skills, professional experience, cross-cultural readiness, and program-specific requirements.
 An individual's personal integrity and professional fitness are also relevant to the admissions process.